The Great Banquet – Isaiah 25

-Feasts are meant for joyful celebration.
-The Lord has promised a great one for all believers when Jesus Christ returns to reign on His eternal throne on Mount Zion in Jerusalem.
+Feasts are times of joyful celebration.
+Through the prophet Isaiah, the Lord has promised a great one for all believers when Jesus Christ returns to reign on His eternal throne on Mount Zion, in Jerusalem.

 The Lord of hosts will make for all people